PacificBiosciences/PacBioFileFormats/RunDesignCsv.rst

 Well No.
 --------
-The well number must satisfy the regular expression:
+The well number must start with a letter "A" through "H", and end in a number "01" through "12", i.e. "A01" through "H12".
+In other words, it must satisfy the regular expression:

   - ``/^[A-H](?:0[1-9]|1[0-2])$/``